lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 - **Deposit Reserve** — a portion of Lido's buffered ether protected from withdrawal demand and reserved for CL deposits, ensuring stake rebalancing and migration deposits are not blocked.
 - **AO** — Accounting Oracle.
 The oracle that reports validator balances, rewards, and other accounting data to the protocol.
 - **VEBO** — Validators Exit Bus Oracle.
 The oracle that publishes validator exit requests.
-- **VEO** — Validators Exit Oracle.
-The off-chain logic that selects which validators to exit; updated here for MaxEB, deposit reserve, and consolidation awareness.
 - **DSM** — Deposit Security Module.
 The contract and a distributed off-chain service that gates Lido initial 32 ETH deposit that activates a validator and can be paused by Council guardians.
 - **TWG** — TriggerableWithdrawalGateway.
 The contract that submits [EIP-7002](https://eips.ethereum.org/EIPS/eip-7002) triggerable withdrawal requests on behalf of the protocol.